-Fee revenue as reported in the Company's Annual Report on Form 10-K filed on June 28, 2016 ("Form 10-K") adjusted to include the deferred revenue adjustment related to the Hay Group acquisition and further adjusted to eliminate the effect of currency fluctuations based upon constant currency rates used in the establishment of the Company's Annual Operating Plan (i.e. currency rates as of the beginning of the fiscal year).
+Adjusted Fee Revenue (as approved for purposes of setting KPIs for the bonus plan) is defined as Fee Revenue in the Company's Annual Report on Form 10-K for the fiscal year ended April 30, 2019 ("Form 10-K") adjusted to eliminate the effect of currency fluctuations by translating fiscal year 2019 actual results at a currency rate comparable to the rate used in the Company's Annual Operating Plan for fiscal year 2019.

-Adjusted Diluted EPS

-Diluted earnings per share as reported in the Company's Form 10-K adjusted to include the deferred revenue adjustment related to the Hay Group acquisition, adjusted to exclude the effect of restructuring charges, integration/acquisition costs and Venezuelan foreign currency loss (on an after tax basis) and to eliminate the effect of currency fluctuations based upon constant currency rates used in the establishment of the Company's Annual Operating Plan (i.e. currency rates as of the beginning of the fiscal year).
+Adjusted Diluted EPS (as approved for purposes of setting KPIs for the bonus plan) is defined as Diluted Earnings per Share, as reported in the Company's Form 10-K, adjusted to exclude integration/acquisition costs, and tradename write-offs (all on an after-tax basis), and further adjusted to eliminate the effect of currency fluctuations by translating fiscal year 2019 actual results at a currency rate comparable to the rate used in the Company's Annual Operating Plan for fiscal year 2019.